kamiljano/CnC_MasterThesis/README.md

 # Approaches that will be reviewed in the study

-//TODO: modularize README.
-The main page should only contain a small description of what is going on and the details of each approach should be described only in POC modules.

 ## Standalone CnC

 The most basic solution suggested by various blogs is a single standalone CnC server.

 ![Standalone architecture](architecture/standaloneArchitecture.png "Standalone architecture")

-//TODO: add sequence diagram

 ## Scalable standalone CnC